jacobyhsi/VUD/README.md

 ```

 ## Serving the LLM
 To run an experiment, first, serve the language model in a terminal.
-Then in a different terminal, run the experiment.

 ```
-vllm serve "Qwen/Qwen2.5-14B" --dtype auto --tensor-parallel-size 1 --max_model_len 8000 --gpu-memory-utilization 0.95
+bash run_llm.sh
 ```

+Then in a different terminal, run the desired experiments.

 ## Experiments